-On this page I present my own design production done in collaboration with business partners in the RECORD project.
-The theoretical analysis of the designs on this page are presented in my paper on Social Navimation.
+On this page I present my own design production done in collaboration with business partners in the RECORD project, in 2007-2008.
+The theoretical analysis of the projects are presented in my paper on Social Navimation.

 In addition to the videos on this page, I have made a range of ‘motion sketches’ that are presented and analysed in my article on motional form in web browsing.

 The videos on this page are made in AfterEffects and Adobe Flash, and have not been developed into functioning prototypes.
 It was never the intention to make fully functioning interfaces; they were created so as to explore new ways of using movement.

 NRK Urørt Map